-Comments were received expressing concerns about the electricity usage and electric rates of the facility.
+Comments were received expressing concerns about facility electricity usage and increased electric rates as a result of the facility.

-Response: The Department does not have authority with regard to electricity usage or associated electric rates for a facility and does not require or maintain such information about regulated facilities.
+Response: The Department does not have authority with regard to electricity usage or electric rates and does not require or maintain such information about regulated facilities.
 These matters are outside the scope of the issued air quality permit and the Department's air quality regulations.
 Air permit decisions are based on the applicable air quality regulations and standards in place at the time of the Department's technical review of the permit application.